-This is called a long-tailed distribution \cite{reed2001pareto}.
-It can be assumed that common data types are predicted much better than rare data types because they have much more examples available for learning. \\
+It can be assumed that common data types are predicted much better than rare data types because they are predominant during the learning process.

-For our experiment, keep all data types in the training set and evaluate the experiment from RQ 3 according to common and rare data types, illustrated in Table \ref{tab:common_rare_types}.
+For our experiment, we keep all data types in the training set and evaluate the experiment from RQ 3 according to common and rare data types, illustrated in Table \ref{tab:common_rare_types}.

 The rare data types can be predicted significantly worse than the common data types for both setups.
-If we then evaluate only the predictable data types, we see that only the result of the rare data types improves significantly, since the non-predictable data types consist of 99 percent rare data types.
-The results of the common data types stay the same because they consist mostly of predictable data types.
+If we then evaluate only the data types known by the system, we see that only the result of the rare data types improves significantly, since the unknown data types consist of 99 percent rare data types.
+The results of the common data types stay the same because they consist mostly of known data types.
 Nevertheless, the performance of the system is still much better on the common than on the rare data types. \lstset{language=Python, basicstyle= , frame = single }